Faiths in Dialogue: Spring Term Religion in Rome

 The program will include meetings with various church officials, visits to various sites of significance, and class discussions related to the experiences as well as a unique opportunity to work with the refugee community.

-Program Dates: On-Campus Course March-May 2013 with Rome Trip May-June (11 days)
+Program Dates: On-Campus Course March-May 2013 with Rome Trip immediately after commencement weekend (late May)

 Cost includes: Hotel accomodations (11 nights), breakfasts, airport transfer to hotel (return is individual), admission to Vatican museums and numerous attractions throughout Rome.

 Not included: Airfare, meals, discretionary spending.
-A group rate will be available for the airfare.
+A special group rate for airfare will be arranged by Dr. Lee but is optional for students.

 This program is open only to full-time Augustana students.
 Funds from Augie Choice are available for this program to any student with Junior status (60 credits or more) at the time of the program departure.